abdrahmansoltan/Learning-Notes/React/2-Hooks.md

 ### The Reference object

-the variable you use `useRef` with will become a frozen object with a **current** property which contains the referenced element
+the variable you use `useRef` with will become a frozen object with a **`current`** property which contains the referenced element

 ---

 ### `useRef`

-It allows a component to get a reference to a DOM element that it creates
+It allows a component to get a reference to a DOM nodes/elements that it creates.

-- It can be used to access a DOM element directly.
+- It can be used to access a DOM nodes/elements directly **with a preserved value**
 - most of the time it's used with DOM elements, but it can hold a reference to any value

   - It can be used to store a mutable value that does not cause a re-render when updated.
+    - It doesn't trigger re-render
   - It allows you to persist values between renders.

 - usually used For: